This post may contain affiliate links. Please see my disclosure policy for details.

 I personally didn’t go on this tour as I was stuck for time and pretty ill while I was in Aswan.
 But most of all, I couldn’t be sure that this tour really gave back to the Nubian people and I was a little morally torn.

 Of course, it would look great on my Instagram feed but what am I learning and would I be helping anyone by visiting?
-It’s always important to be conscious when we travel and so here’s some tips for going on a Nubian village tour;
+It’s always important to be conscious when we travel and so here are some tips for going on a Nubian village tour;

 - If you’re on a group tour, aways ask whether any of the money you pay to go will be given straight to the villagers and their community.